 Pair this with:Print

 Raita is a delicious Indian side that has a cooling effect.
-It’s made with whisked plain yogurt and is really versatile – so you can add your favourite mix ins to it.
-Its similar to tzatziki but not as thick and can be made sweet or savoury.
+It’s made with whisked plain yogurt and is really versatile – so you can add your favorite mix ins to it.
+Its similar to tzatziki but not as thick and can be made sweet or savory.

 - 3 cups thick plain Yogurt (Note 1)